-Brands may have a lot of ideas for new products, but they need to ensure that those products will contribute toward business goals to ensure a profitable return on investment.
+Brands may have many ideas for new products, but they need to ensure that those products will contribute toward larger business goals to ensure a strong return on investment.
 To do that, brands need to focus on strategic planning to optimize their portfolio of products; the below paragraphs outline how to do so.

 Table of Contents: